 Lounge: With wooden floor, wood burner, 24" Freeview TV/DVD/CD.

-Kitchen/dining room: With wooden floor, electric cooker, microwave, fridge/freezer and dishwasher.
+Kitchen/dining room: With wooden floor, electric cooker, microwave, fridge/freezer, dishwasher and washing machine.

 Bedroom 1: With double bed.